fsprojects/Paket/docs/content/faq.md

 Instead we encourage the .NET community to use a declarative install process and we will help to fix this in the affected packages.

+## Why should I commit the lock file?

+Committing the [`paket.lock` file](lock-file.html) to your version control system guarantees that other developers and/or build servers will always end up with a reliable and consistent set of packages regardless of where or when [`paket install`](paket-install.html) is run.

+If your *project is an application* you should always commit the [`paket.lock` file](lock-file.html).

+If your *project is a library* then you probably want to commit it as well.
+There are rare cases where you always want to test you lib against the latest version of your dependencies, but we recommend to set up a second CI build instead.
+This new build should be run regularly (maybe once a day) and execute [`paket update`](paket-update.html) at the beginning.
+This will ensure that you get notified whenever a dependency update breaks your library.

 ## I'm already using NuGet.
 How can I convert to Paket?

 The process can be automated with [paket convert-from-nuget](paket-convert-from-nuget.html) command.